My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 Burning subtitles into a Bink Video File (.bik)

-video.
+While working on the Czech localization of Enderal: Forgotten Stories, I needed to burn subtitles into a .bik video.
 Upon realizing there isn't a guide on how to do this on the internet yet, I decided to write this article.
 Note that there may be other, simpler methods.
 Also, this guide is for Windows users; however, with some adjustments, it should still be possible on other operating systems.

 Note: It might be a good idea to backup your input files just in case.